 We are glad that you are with us as a Journey Church Worship Leader!
 We don’t take worship lightly, and we know that you don’t either.
-So, we’ve write down some of our “culture” surrounding worship leading, to help you.
-Please read these guidelines carefully and ask any questions to your site worship leader or your Worship Pastor.
+So, we’ve written down some of our “culture” surrounding worship leading, to help you.
+Please read these guidelines carefully and ask any questions!

 Pastor of Worship

 “Some who publicly lead the corporate meetings of the people of God merely perform; others are engrossed in the worship of God.
 Some merely sing; some put on a great show of being involved; but others transparently worship God.”

 –D. A. Carson